zubuhealth/typeorm/docs/one-to-one-relations.md

 }
 ```

-Here we added `@OneToOne` to the `user` and specify the target relation type to be `Profile`.
+Here we added `@OneToOne` to the `user` and specified the target relation type to be `Profile`.
 We also added `@JoinColumn` which is required and must be set only on one side of the relation.
-The side you set `@JoinColumn` on, that side's table will contain a "relation id" and foreign keys to target entity table.
+The side you set `@JoinColumn` on, that side's table will contain a "relation id" and foreign keys to the target entity table.

-This example will produce following tables:
+This example will produce the following tables:

 ```shell
 +-------------+--------------+----------------------------+